-In 2005, after studying film directing at La Sorbonne, he assisted the director on the feature film “The Snake” (Fidélité FILMS).
-At the age of only 23, he became one of the founders of the film company ADASTRA FILMS, created in 2008 to produce and direct his first short film, “Le Tonneau des Danaïdes”, which was selected in more than 40 international festivals in 20 countries.
+In 2005, after studying film directing at La Sorbonne, he became, at 23, one of the founders of the film company ADASTRA FILMS, created in 2008 to produce and direct his first short film, “Le Tonneau des Danaïdes”, which was selected in more than 40 international festivals in 20 countries.
 He then worked on various corporate films as the artistic director.
 He finished his second short film “L’Assistante” in 2012 (selected at Palm Springs and 1st Prize awarded at the French Film Festival of Helvetia) and his third short film “En Proie” in 2016, broadcast on France 2.
 David Guiraud also edited Tinatin Kajrishvili’s feature film “Brides”, selected at Tribeca, Busan and the Berlinale — Panorama section, where the film won an Audience Award.
+He is currently working on his first feature film.

 Le Tonneau des Danaïdes

 Lauren Wolkstein is an award-winning American film director.
 She graduated from Columbia University in New York with a Master’s degree.
 In 2013, she was listed among the “25 new faces of American independent film”, published each year by the “Filmmaker Magazine”.
 In 2013, her short film Deux Inconnus (aka The Strange Ones) was nominated for the “Lutin Short Film Awards” among the 17 best French fictions of the year.
 Her three previous short films received 50 international awards and were screened at more than 200 film festivals.
 Her first feature film (co-directed with Christopher Radcliff) was released in 2017 in theaters, screened and awarded at several international film festivals (JURY PRIZE at Champs-Elysées Film Festival, Best Breakthrough performance for James Jackson-Freedson at SXSW, Boston Film festival…).

 Marvel’s Cloak & Dagger